aerosoul/SharpConfig/README.md

 * bool **Configuration.SpaceBetweenEquals** { get; set; }
   * Gets or sets a value indicating whether space between equals should be added when creating a configuration.

+* bool **Configuration.OutputRawStringValues** { get; set; }
+  * Gets or sets a value indicating whether string values are written without quotes, but including everything in between.
+Example:
+    * The setting `MySetting=" Example value"` is written to a file in as `MySetting= Example value`

 Ignoring properties, fields and types
 ---